-“Rather than teach technical subject matter, we provide a framework in which students can learn, innovate and develop their technical abilities and develop their engineering skills by conceiving, designing, building and testing a project,” ECE Professor and course director Scott Carney said.
+“Rather than teach technical subject matter, we provide a framework in which students can learn, innovate and develop their technical abilities and develop their engineering skills by conceiving, designing, building and testing a project,” ECE Professor and course director P. Scott Carney said.

 Undergraduate students in Senior Design divided themselves into teams to develop projects dealing with a wide range of applications of their own choosing, from battles with magical wands to developing more effective methods of detecting HIV.
 The course requires student teams to propose initial ideas, conduct design reviews, present their projects and complete final papers.